 Donor awareness has increased

 This focus on online giving has opened the door to bringing in vital funds and has kept many charities from going under.
-However, the shift in the last ten years towards younger donors dominating the Muslim charitable giving landscape, has also brought questions.
-The rise of social media, increased religious identity and more disposable income for those aged 40 or below, has resulted in a change in attitudes towards donating.
+However, the shift in the last 10 years towards younger donors dominating the Muslim charitable giving landscape has also brought questions.
+The rise of social media, increased religious identity and more disposable income for those aged 40 or below has resulted in a change in attitudes towards donating.

-Muslim-led INGOs and NGOs are challenged and trying their best like the rest of the sector to operate professionally, efficiently, and transparently, and embrace these questions in open dialogue with a shift towards donor discussions and becoming more user-led.
-However, for some, there has been an over-reliance on donors giving in “blind faith” – particularly during Ramadan where spiritual reward is high, and time is short.
-This act of giving for the sake of God, means that some not-for-profits have capitalised on donors not asking questions, taking full control in the relationship between donor and charity.
+Muslim-led INGOs and NGOs are challenged and trying their best like the rest of the sector to operate professionally, efficiently and transparently and embrace these questions in open dialogue with a shift towards donor discussions and becoming more user-led.
+However, for some, there has been an over-reliance on donors giving in “blind faith” – particularly during Ramadan when spiritual reward is high, and time is short.
+This act of giving for the sake of God means that some not-for-profits have capitalised on donors not asking questions, taking full control in the relationship between donor and charity.

 Safeguarding generosity is important

 Because Ramadan is such a significant spiritual time, donations during this month increase significantly.
 A report by Muslim Charities Forum in 2018 showed that British Muslims gave a staggering £130m in donations during the 30-day period, with many Muslims making donations almost every single day.